DreamworldSolutions/dw-ripple/README.md

 - `unbounded` Boolean.
 By defualt ripple effect are shown from the point where user clicks.
 If we want to show ripple always from the center (irrespective of the click position) then set to `true`.
 When this is set, ripple is shown in circular shape always.

 ## Theming
 - `color`: By default ripple is shown in `--mdc-theme-on-surface`.
 That should be ok for most places.
-When need to change it at special place, change host background-color css property of dw-ripple OR set `--mdc-theme-on-surface` CSS property to any other color
+When need to change it at special place, change host background-color css property of dw-ripple OR set `--dw-ripple-color` CSS property to any other color

 - `opacity`: By default ripple opacity is 0.25, That should be ok for most places. when need to change it special place, then directly change host opacity of dw-ripple.